mtsdesign/mouldingsearch/README.md

 # Moulding Search
-## AJAX based search based on Frinton Mouldings pricelist in JSON.
+## AJAX based search using Frinton Mouldings pricelist converted to JSON.

+##This can be viewed online at https://mtsdesign.github.io/mouldingsearch/.